Novum Instrumentum omne: Missing Text

 According to scholar Jan Krans, in the second sentence Erasmus was justifying (to Lee) his approach as in fact heeding the content of the missing text, which includes the famous curse on omission or addition of verses: it would be bold or rash to not correct the missing text that itself specified that there should be no omissions.

 For the second edition, Erasmus instructed that the text of the more recent Aldine edition (a corrected edition of Erasmus' first edition) be used, unaware that it did not have significant revisions for Revelation.
-For the fourth edition, Erasmus had access to the Complutensian Polyglot edition, but did not know the nature or provenance of the manuscript sources.
+For the fourth edition, Erasmus had access to the Complutensian Polyglot edition, but did not know the nature or provenance of the Complutensian's manuscript sources, which is still a subject of research.